-6. Adoption of Proposed Regulations Related to Behested Payment Reporting by the Commissioners can be edited in a redline edit can be presented near the end of the meeting to be voted on.
-Karen Harrison, Senior Commission Counsel, presented the proposed regulations that relate to
+6. Adoption of Proposed Regulations Related to Behested Payment Reporting

+Chair Miadich stated the Commission would be taking item six out of order so that any recommendations by the Commissioners can be edited in a redline edit can be presented near the end of the meeting to be voted on.
+Karen Harrison, Senior Commission Counsel, presented the proposed regulations that relate to Behested Payment Reporting including the four areas of concern that were previously identified by the Commission.